timoruohomaki/data-mesh-quantum/readme.md

 **Data Mesh**

 **Data Product**
-_Data as a product has the following characteristics:
+Data as a product has the following characteristics:
--Discoverable
++ Discoverable
--Addressable
++ Addressable
--Understandable
++ Understandable
--Trustworthy and truthful
++ Trustworthy and truthful
--Natively accessible
++ Natively accessible
--Interoperable and composable
++ Interoperable and composable
--Valuable on its own
++ Valuable on its own
--Secure_
++ Secure_

 **Data Quantum/Quanta**